crazySocket/crazySocket.github.io/_posts/2017-02-12-optimistic-locking.md

 ## summary - the usual - pros & cons

 I don't know about you but I was quite optimistic and am no more about [optimistic locking][optimistic concurrency control].
 The reality check performed made it clear transactional approach does not guarantee speed improvement.
 Since you can use atomic increment as shown above it may be a good idea to measure how many transactions fail.
 I see no need for it because the, more or less, 8-second time difference tells me enough.
 Lots of loops must happen to increase the iterator.
-Threads fight amongs themself.
+Threads fight among themselves.
 If we place guard (monitor) around iterator so that each thread must first apply for ownership, we see job takes twice the time of atomic solution.
 Twice sounds bad but in comparison to compare-and-swap solution is great.

 What is great about locked increment?
 What is the trait that makes it so fast?
 I believe the solution is the best because the whole job we intend to perform is encapsulated in one command.
 The instruction does not need to know what is current value of iterator.
 The instruction behaves like a transaction in the sense it contains recipe for the job.
 The difference is that the processor guarantees ownership of the data we operate on.